mapio/hg-sap/README.md

 # Squash and Publish (for Mercurial)

 [![Build Status](https://travis-ci.org/mapio/hg-sap.png?branch=master)](https://travis-ci.org/mapio/hg-sap)

-This tool can help to publish a Mercurial repositoty squasing intermedaite (working) commits.
+A tool to publish a [Mercurial](http://mercurial.selenic.com/) repositoty squasing intermedaite (working) commits.

-It allows a workflow with a "private" *working* repository (where you perform frequent commits) that, from time to time, you want to push to a *public* repository (without keeping track of the intermediate changes).
+This tool can be used to build a workflow where a *working* repository (subject to frequent commits) is periodically released to a *public* repository *collapsing in a single changeset* all the changes happened between two releases.

-It works using the [collapse](http://mercurial.selenic.com/wiki/RebaseExtension#Collapsing) capability of the [rebase](http://mercurial.selenic.com/wiki/RebaseExtension) extension and keeping track of the last squashed revision using a [bookmark](http://mercurial.selenic.com/wiki/Bookmarks) (in the working repository).
-At every every invocation, it will pull the working repository to a squasing one where then it will rebase and collapse all the revisions between the last squashed and the tip, it then pushes the branch with collapsed revisions to the public repository.
+It works using the [collapse](http://mercurial.selenic.com/wiki/RebaseExtension#Collapsing) capability of the [rebase](http://mercurial.selenic.com/wiki/RebaseExtension) extension, and keeping track of the last squashed revision using a [bookmark](http://mercurial.selenic.com/wiki/Bookmarks) (in the working repository).

+At every every invocation, the tool pulls the working repository to a squasing one, where it collapses all the revisions between the last squashed commit and the tip; finally the tool pushes the branch with collapsed revisions to the public repository.

 ## Example